"Breaking Dawn" draws $30 million at midnight

-LOS ANGELES Vampire romance "The Twilight Saga: Breaking Dawn - Part 1" drew $30.25 million (19.14 million pounds) in box office blood at midnight screenings on Friday, eclipsing its predecessor and giving it a strong start to the weekend.
+LOS ANGELES Vampire romance "The Twilight Saga: Breaking Dawn - Part 1" drew $30.25 million in box office blood at midnight screenings on Friday, eclipsing its predecessor and giving it a strong start to the weekend.

 The film, which is the first part of the final segment in the series of films about a young woman and her bloodsucking lover, is expected to bring in upward of $140 million at U.S. and Canadian box offices over its opening weekend.